Bath City F.C.: The Gill Era (2017–2024)

 Bath City away at Weston-super-Mare in 2018 in the 4th Round qualifying FA Cup tie.

 On 5 October 2017, former player, Jerry Gill, was appointed first team manager.
 The first season under Gill saw the club finish in ninth.
 They improved the next season, finishing fifth, on 71 points, subsequently, they entered play offs to compete for a place in the National League, but lost 3–1 to Wealdstone on 1 May 2019, and lost the play offs again the following year against Dorking Wanderers.
 Average attendances rose, from 612 in 2016–17 to 1,142 in the 2018–19 season.
 However, Bath were poor in both the 2020–21, and 2021–22 seasons, finishing 18th twice.
 They improved the following year, finishing 11th and lifting The Somerset Cup for a record 25th time in spring of 2023.
 In November 2024 Bath City announced that Gill would leave the club.

+Recent history (2024-)

 Gill was succeeded as manager by Darren Way.
+Way was sacked in March 2026 with the club in the relegation zone.

+Bath appointed former player Scott Bartlett as their first team coach on 26 March 2026.